About

 MArch RIBA ARB

 Fiona co-founded Gort Scott in 2007.
-She places great value on strategic design thinking from the earliest stages of a project.
-She is known for her pioneering research involving high streets and town centres and the geography of London’s economy.
+She places great value on strategic design thinking from the earliest stages of a project whether architecture or masterplanning.
+She is known for her pioneering research involving high streets and town centres, and this reflects her interest in how buildings and spaces work to support peoples everyday lives across all scales of project.

-Her directorial role is in the integration of wider architectural, societal, cultural, environmental and policy influences in the focus and trajectory of the practice, as well as accountability.
+Her directorial role is in the integration of wider architectural, societal, cultural, environmental and policy influences in the focus and trajectory of the practice and the design of projects.
 She also oversees research and development, and special projects.

 Technical Director